emily-ebel/varSV/README.md

 ![alt text](https://github.com/emily-ebel/varSV/blob/main/ANC_PB_chr12.png)

 <b>1.
 Define a region or regions to visualize.</b> <br><br>
 Region files are created by you, based on annotated genes in a reference genome.
-Each chromosome with a region of interest needs its own region file.
+Each chromosome with at least one region of interest needs its own region file.
+The file can contain more than one region from the same chromosome, e.g., telomeric <i>var</i> regions and internal <i>var</i> regions.
 <br><br>For example, [12var.csv] contains all the <i>var</i> genes from chr12 in the 3D7 reference assembly of <i>Plasmodium falciparum</i>.
 We also included some adjacent, non-<i>var</i> genes in this region.
-<br><br>Note that the 'start' coordinate must be less than the 'stop' coordinate, but 'orientation' can be + or -.
+<br><br>Note that the 'start' coordinate must be less than the 'stop' coordinate, but you can still keep track of 'orientation'.

 <br>